 - Writing or generating WebAssembly directly at the assembly level.

-- Writing a Rust application and targetting WebAssembly as its output.
+- Writing a Rust application and targeting WebAssembly as its output.

 Let's talk about these options:

 Two of the many options for creating Wasm code are an online Wasm assembler or Emscripten.
 There are a number of online Wasm assembler choices, such as:

 These are great resources for people who are trying to figure out where to start, but they lack some of the tooling and optimizations of Emscripten.